Breadcrumb

 - What don't I like about some of our interactions?
 When do these episodes tend to occur?

-- Learn and use effective parenting and discipline techniques and avoid the use of corporal punishment.
+Learn and use effective parenting and discipline techniques, and avoid the use of corporal punishment.
 Parenting classes are offered in most communities.
-Ask your doctor or call a nurse call line for more information.
+Ask your doctor or call a local hospital for more information.

 When to Call a Doctor